-Call 9-1-1.
-Your call will automatically be routed to the proper law enforcement agency: University Police on campus, Tallahassee Police in the city, or Leon County Sheriff's Office in the county.
+Call 9•1•1.
+Your call will automatically be routed to the proper law enforcement agency: University Police on campus, Panama City Police in the city, Bay County Sheriff's Office in the county.

 If you wish to pursue criminal action, you should contact the police as soon as possible and preserve any physical evidence.